ZaninAndrea/physics-rl/README.md

 # Setup

--   Uninstall MPI if you have already installed it (it may conflict with conda's MPI installation)
+-   Uninstall MPI if you have already installed it (in some cases it conflicts with conda's MPI installation)
 -   Create environment

 ```